ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 * (5) Changed Source IP Address for the application\'s connections to Streaming Platform Servers resulting in logging, geofencing, and session management problems

-* (6) Performance and Problem determination tools \& protocols not able to traverse the alternative route tunnel impacting services ability to diagnose connection and performance problems
+* (6) Performance and Problem determination tools and protocols not able to traverse the alternative route tunnel impacting services ability to diagnose connection and performance problems

 ## Impact of Changing Network Routing and other Policies